Vagrantin/xen-orchestra/README.md

 | `xoa.io` present | ❌ FAIL |
 | `lite.xen-orchestra.com` present | ❌ FAIL |
 | `:3000` (community server) present | ✅ PASS |

-This catches cases where the patch applied cleanly but Vite's bundler tree-shook or inlined something unexpectedly.

 #### Step 9 — Package tarball for rpmbuild
 Assembles a `xo-lite-<VERSION>/` directory that mirrors the layout expected